RealOrangeOne/theorangeone.net/content/posts/exposing-your-homelab.md

 ## Techniques

-I don't think there is 1 right answer which is applicable for everyone in all cases.
+I don't think there is one right answer which is applicable for everyone in all cases.
 There's always a trade off between complexity, security, and features.
 Here's the most commonly suggested one:

 ### Don't